Committee on Academic Priorities Guidelines for Position Requests

-- How the position would contribute to short- and long-term departmental needs and disciplinary directions as well as to the College’s mission, academic priorities (e.g., contribution to interdisciplinary programs, Emily Balch Seminars, postbac or graduate programs, Praxis program, etc.), and strategic directions.
+- A statement of how the position would contribute to short- and long-term departmental needs and disciplinary directions as well as to the College’s mission, academic priorities (e.g., contribution to interdisciplinary programs, Emily Balch Seminars, postbac or graduate programs, Praxis program, etc.), and strategic directions.

-- How the position would contribute to the offerings, curricular demands, and the long-range goals and plans of other departments and programs.
+- A description of how the position would contribute to the offerings, curricular demands, and the long-range goals and plans of other departments and programs.

 - A long-range (5-year) staffing plan that addresses how the Department’s curriculum and its contributions to other programs will be covered.